adityaoryza/PowerMeasureApp/readme.md

 ### App Component

-The main component of the React client application.
+The `App` component is the main component of the React client application.
+It provides a user interface for monitoring system usage.

 #### State